Why You Should Use A Group Insurance Advisor

 With the help of proactive insurers, Advisors can identify areas of opportunity or improvement in your benefits plan before they become major problems.
 We think Dave Patriarche, an independent group Insurance Advisor and President of Mainstay Insurance, said it best:

 That’s not something a robo-advisor or a direct sale can give you.
 An Advisor is there every step of the way, not just to set you up with your plan.

 Choosing a Group Insurance Advisor

-There are a lot of Advisors out there (we work with over 1,000 across the country), but only one can represent your interests at a time.
-Who you choose is up to you, but we’ve been in the industry for over 20 years and we’ve learned a thing or two about what makes a great Advisor.
+There are a lot of Advisors out there but only one can represent your interests at a time.
+With over 20 years working with Advisors, we’ve learned a thing or two about what makes a great one.

 Here’s what to look for:

-- They respond in a timely manner.
 When you call them, they answer immediately or get back to you as soon as possible.
 If you send them an email, they respond quickly.
-Even if they don’t have the answer right away, they let you know they got your message and they’re on it.
+Even if they don’t have the answer right away, they let you know they got your message, and they’re on it.

-There are other important qualities in an Advisor – knowledgeable, friendly, approachable – but these are all pieces of the above.
+There are other important qualities in an Advisor: knowledgeable, friendly, and approachable – but these are all pieces of the above.
 If an Advisor does all of that, hold on to them!